Callie Hernandez

-Callie Marie Hernandez (born May 24, 1988) is an American actress known for her roles in the films Blair Witch (2016), La La Land (2016), The Endless (2017), and Alien: Covenant (2017).
+Callie Marie Hernandez (born May 24, 1988) is an American actress known for her roles in the films Blair Witch (2016), La La Land (2016), The Endless (2017), and Alien: Covenant (2017), as well as for her collaborations with the independent filmmaker Pete Ohs.

 Early life

 Hernandez was born in Jacksonville, Florida and moved with her family to San Antonio, Texas when she was 7.
 She attended Churchill High School and studied at the University of Texas at Austin.
 She considers Austin her hometown.
 Before acting, Hernandez played the cello in several bands.

 Career

 In 2013, Hernandez made her debut in Machete Kills.
 She was cast in the ABC television series Members Only, also known as The Club, but the show was cancelled before its scheduled premiere in 2014.
 In 2016, she starred in Blair Witch and had a supporting role in La La Land.

 From 2016 to 2017, Hernandez played Samantha in the Epix series Graves until the show's cancellation after two seasons.
 In 2017, she co-starred in The Endless and Alien: Covenant.
 She appeared in Under the Silver Lake in 2018.

+In 2025, she played Clara in the HBO comedy I Love LA, and produced and acted in Pete Ohs' film The True Beauty of Being Bitten by a Tick.
+That year she also played Mary in Albert Birney's OBEX, which was produced by Ohs.